NeCTAR-RC/nectarcloud-tier0doco/README.md

 Once your markdown is clean, then do your `git commit --amend`

+If you do decide to use mdl locally, there is a file in the root directory of the project named `md_style.rb` with rules that match those applied by Jenkins.
+There are further instructions in the file on how to use it.

 #### Getting Changes accepted

 As well as Jenkins, actual people will read your changes.
 They - like